rcsb/mmtf/spec.md

 *Type*: `String`

 *Description*: The version number of the specification the file adheres to.
+The specification follows a [semantic versioning](http://semver.org/) scheme.
+In a version number `MAJOR.MINOR`, the `MAJOR` part is incremented when specification changes are incompatible with previous versions.
+The `MINOR` part is changed for additions to the specification that are backwards compatible.

 *Examples*:

+The current, unreleased, in development specification:

 ```JSON
 "0.1"
 ```

+A future version with additions backwards compatible to versions "1.0" and "1.1":

 ```JSON
 "1.2"